World leaders who skipped past UN meetings get their moment

 But the online speech also is unlikely to win Maduro any new friends.

-A recent United Nations Human Rights Council report accuses Maduro’s government of committing crimes against humanity, including grisly cases of torture and killings supposedly carried out by security forces.
+A recent U.N.
+Human Rights Council-commissioned report accuses Maduro’s government of committing crimes against humanity, including grisly cases of torture and killings supposedly carried out by security forces.
 Their method: electric shocks, genital mutilation, asphyxiation and more.
 The allegations are likely to be brought up repeatedly at the virtual assembly.

 “I don’t believe he is going to have any added benefit,” said retired U.S. Ambassador Nicholas Burns, a professor at the Harvard Kennedy School.
 “If he is speaking on Zoom it might as well attract additional criticism.”